wp-plugins/sendpress/readme.txt

 * Get stats for each newsletter: opens, clicks, unsubscribes
 * Add a subscription form as a sidebar widget or in your pages
 * Your newsletters will look great on the iPhone, in Gmail, Android, Yahoo, Hotmail, etc.
-* Send with your web host, Gmail or SendPress ( coming soon )
+* Send with your web host, Gmail or SendPress Account( coming soon )
-* Segment your lists based on opened, clicked & bounced

 = Upcoming major release =

 We are working our way to 1.0 with lots of features on the development list.
 Items like autoresponders, advanced reports, scheduled sending and more.

 Find out more at [SendPress.com](http://sendpress.com/ "Email Marketing and Newsletters for WordPress")

+= Support =

+Please check out our support site [http://sendpress.zendesk.com](http://sendpress.zendesk.com) if you need help with anything.

 == Installation ==